data-psl/data-psl.github.io/intensive-week-ecofi-2022.md

 Dates: June 13 to 17.

-Location: TBA
+Location: PariSanté campus, 10 rue d’Oradour-sur-Glane, 75015 Paris

+# Prerequisites

+Knowledge of Python, NumPy and pandas

 # Pre-register to the Courses

 [Pre-registration is free but mandatory](https://forms.gle/ztq59GHq2JD91kDk9).

-PSL students have priority if they pre-register before XXX.
+PSL students have priority if they pre-register before the 6th of June.

+# Lab sessions

+Participants are expected to bring their own laptop for the lab sessions.
+Those who want to setup their computer can install anaconda.
+This Python distribution comes with all the necessary tools.
+Google Colab with a Google account can be used also.

 # Schedule